SichangHe/prev_DKU_signature_work/proposal/outcomes.md

 The major outcome would be the piece of software, a generic academic forum web server.

-It should come in the form of a set of auxiliary components under the MIT license and a main project under the AGPL license.
+It should come in the form of a set of auxiliary libraries under the MIT license and a main project under the AGPL license.
 All the parts should be well-documented and provide clear APIs.